 Sourcing the Parts

-Mike Briggs at Performance Cycle & Auto in Calgary bored the cylinders to first oversize and Asso pistons were pinned to Carillo rods.
+Mike Briggs at Performance Cycle & Auto in Calgary bored the cylinders to first oversize, and Asso pistons were pinned to Carillo rods.
 “Lots of little engine pieces came from Wolfgang, including the big end bearings and the high-volume oil pump,” Whitby says.

 Powder coating and rebuilding the footwork

 Before sending the frame, swingarm and centre stand to Top Gun Coatings in Calgary for black powder, Whitby drilled out the old steering head lock; it was plagued by a broken key.
-Ceriani fork, with 35mm exposed tubes, was rebuilt to stock specification, and rear shocks are from Progressive Suspension.
+The Ceriani fork, with 35mm exposed tubes, was rebuilt to stock specification, and the rear shocks are from Progressive Suspension.
 Rebuilt wheels and hubs feature new bearings and chrome spokes; the front Borrani rim was replaced because the original was slightly damaged.
-Both wheels are outfitted in period correct Dunlop TT100 tires.
+Both wheels are outfitted in period-correct Dunlop TT100 tires.
 Whitby sourced the complete stainless steel exhaust system online from U.K.-based www.feked.com.

-Nippon-Denso gauges were delicately disassembled, cleaned and detailed with new faces, paint and polish before reassembly.
-Whitby says: “They’re basically Honda gauges, and it’s a time consuming process to get them apart and back together again without damaging them.”
+Nippon-Denso gauges were delicately disassembled, cleaned, and detailed with new faces, paint, and polish before reassembly.
+Whitby says: “They’re basically Honda gauges, and it’s a time-consuming process to get them apart and back together again without damaging them.”

 Alberta Plating in Calgary chromed the headlight ears, footpeg brackets and rear brake pedal.
 The chainguard only needed cleaning, while the stainless steel fenders were dent-free, requiring a simple polish.
 Originally a dark forest green, Whitby painted the Laverda himself in a punchier 2012 Ford ‘Lime Squeeze’ hue, and reassembled the machine with stainless steel cycle fasteners.
 Thanks to a Sache Electronics ignition, two mini Dyna single outlet coils and carefully detailed Dell’Orto carbs the Laverda started on the button; “Almost like it was fuel injected,” Whitby explains.